Dropshipping in the Tea Industry

 In order to accept dropshipping clients, a wholesaler typically needs to build additional systems and procedures, including an ability to handle customer service complaints arriving from clients, and the capacity to rebrand the products they are shipping, hiding all evidence or mention of their own company.
 This additional infrastructure can be costly, and is not necessarily worth the investment for all wholesalers.

-Lastly, the wholesaler has the advantage that whenever they dropship a private label product on behalf of a client, they are not benefiting directly from building their own brand.
+Lastly, the wholesaler has the disadvantage that whenever they dropship a private label product on behalf of a client, they do not benefit directly from building their own brand.
 A wholesaler with a thriving array of dropshipping clients will be earning a lot of money, but the customers of those different clients will typically see a bunch of unrelated brands.
-This can keep the wholesaler from making it big on the national stage, hindering their long-term growth prospects.
+Furthermore, the secretive nature of most dropshipping relationships makes it so that clients typically do not do much (or any) promotion or referrals of the wholesaler.
+This places the entire burden of sales and marketing on the wholesaler, eliminating the main mechanism through which companies grow, and as such can hindering their long-term growth prospects.

 Public Domain Photo.